OpenTechSchool-Brussels/data-visualisation-with-processing/Text-books-and-streams.markdown

 Alas, we got them!
 Cheery merry tweets!
 Now that we have the data, you can display them in any form you prefere.
 Don't hesitate to explore graphical ways to display them, would that be using text or not.
 You could for instance compare the number of tweets with love and hate and visualize it.
 Or your could link the color of the screen with upcoming tweets: when "cold" appear you go toward blue, when "hot" appear you go toward red.
 Many visualization are possible, the one we'll create in the following part of this section has been a basis for numerous digital art installations.

+If you're not too much in a rush, you might want to create a `String` global variable that would be used for the query, it'll be much much easier to modify your program.
+And as a bonus, don't hesitate to put that code too in the `void keyPressed() { ... }` function so you can trigger it with your keyboard.

 ##d) Displaying text
 Let's start with displaying those string on the screen and not anymore just as log.
 For that, we'll use previously discovered function `text(String, posX, posY)` with a few added bonuses.
 Let's already display it on screen and build from there.